Surface Code Stabilizer Measurements for Rydberg Atoms

-In conclusion we have established that, due to the propagation of Rydberg leakage errors, gate protocols which minimize the two-qubit gate fidelity do not necessarily achieve the lowest possible logical error rates.
+In conclusion, we have established that, due to the propagation of Rydberg leakage errors, gate protocols which minimize the two-qubit gate infidelity do not necessarily achieve the lowest possible logical error rates.
 For the data-ancilla and all-to-all blockade model we identified the relevant error mechanisms and mitigated them by introducing two new protocols for performing stabilizer measurements with Rydberg atoms, which significantly reduce the logical error rate.
 Interestingly both protocols require breaking the symmetry between ancilla and data atoms, either by an asymmetric blockade model or by an asymmetric laser pulse.
-While in our numerical results we consider Rydberg decay as the only error source, we expect that our protocols also mitigate Rydberg leakage errors arising due to other errors sources, such as Rydberg dephasing.
-The precise effect of other error sources, as well as the effects of the optical traps, which can exert a repulsive force on atoms in the Rydberg state, will be subject to future work.
 Similar results are also expected for other quantum error correction codes, such as LDPC codes, when implemented on stationary arrays of neutral atoms \cite{pecorari_high-rate_2024}.
-In a broader context, our work demonstrates the necessity to optimize stabilizer measurements on the physical level to achieve the lowest possible logical error rate and points the way towards an efficient realization of surface codes with neutral atoms.
+We expect that our protocols also mitigate Rydberg leakage errors arising due to other errors sources, such as Rydberg dephasing.
+The precise effect of this and other error sources will be subject of future work.
+Thus, in a broader context and in line with the goals of fault-tolerant quantum computing, our work demonstrates the necessity to optimize stabilizer measurements beyond two-qubit gate fidelities to achieve the lowest possible logical error rate.
+This requirement becomes increasingly urgent as platforms approach $99.9\%$ two-qubit gate fidelities and efforts intensify to reduce QEC cycle times from milliseconds to microseconds, a regime in which the error mechanisms analyzed in this work are expected to become dominant.